Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 6 - Created a New model with Two hidden layers.
 Advancing into multi-layers model.
 Weak point : It doesn't take any data at this point so the output will be random.

+*Day 7 - Added some more layers and functiond to the code of Day 6.
+Model trains in a loop for 500 times and get better and better.
+Now the predicted score also depend on another variable coffee's consumed.
+Weak point : Same as the others, if provided with wrong input data the model doesnt predicts the score within 1 to 100.